CHAPOTEO SPLASH INSTRUCTIONS

 Step 3: Use a rubber band or hair tie to hold the splash in place for 24 HOURS.
 Do not disturb it.
 Rubber banding often causes the splash to slide down the face a little.
 If it does, simply push it up into place before setting it aside.
 The bust should remain standing so that the gel settles in the correct direction.
 The medallion should remain in the position it will be displayed in so that the gel settles in the correct direction.

 When you want to remove the splash, simply twist it off!
 The gel can be re-used if you need to remove it or if the splash falls off on its own.
 Museum Gel is not meant for anything other than a completely horizontal surface, but in my testing I found that the splash stays on fine most of the time.
 If you prefer a permanent solution, I tested many glues and found E6000Plus to be the clearest.
 Take care when using either method, as the glossy finish can be chipped off.
 If you need to restore your splash to its glossiest, you can use Testors Extreme Lacquer - #1834 Wet Look Clear.

 When storing or travelling, you can use glassine paper as a finish protection measure.
 Keep the glassine bag your splash comes in, or purchase sheets for future use.
 In a pinch, you can use parchment paper.

 You may customize your Chapoteo.
 Be aware that the base of the bust contains some lead weights for stability and take the appropriate precautions.
-Always wear an N95 or better respirator when sanding resin, and if you plan to sand the rear of the base, use an N100 respirator.
+Always wear an N95 or better respirator when sanding resin, and if you plan to sand the rear of the base, use a P100 respirator.